chainswarm/risk-assesment/packages/api/README.md

 1. Network parameter in query determines which database to connect to
 2. `get_connection_params(network)` returns connection config for that network
 3. `ClientFactory` creates connection to the appropriate ClickHouse database
-4. API serves pre-computed scores from that database
+4. API serves miner submissions and validation results from that database